Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 There’s another catch in review scoring: don’t forget that people have different expectations and what one scores on 5, for someone else, it’s just a strong 4.
 It’s a good practice to read those reviews instead of just looking at aggregated numbers.

 There’s just one thing you should be aware of: at the beginning of every “top” list, you’ll find sponsors who pay for being listed that high.
-If a company pays for being on the top, you’ll find the “Sponsor” badge in the profile view.
+If a company pays to be on the top, you’ll find the “Sponsor” badge in the profile view.

 You can change displaying order at the top right corner of the list.
 Instead of sponsored, you can display verified companies first, those with more reviews, ratings or in alphabetical order.
 You can also sort them by the highest Clutch rank, which considers factors like portfolios, specialisation, reviews and badges.

 You can go straight to companies’ websites and contact them directly.
-Clutch.co does not charge you for matching with a developer.
+Clutch.co does not charge you for matching with an app developer.

 By the way, here you can check out TeaCode’s profile on Clutch.